mattermost-community/mattermost-plugin-jitsi/README.md

 ## Installation

-Go to the **Mattermost Main Menu > Plugin Marketplace** to install and configure the Jitsi plugin.
+In Mattermost, open **Main Menu > Plugin Marketplace** to install and configure the Jitsi plugin.

 ## Configuration